renpy/renpy/sphinx/source/gui.rst

 .. ifconfig:: renpy_figures

-    Here's an example of the NVL screen customized with the code above.
+    Here's an example of the NVL screen as customized with the settings above.

     .. figure:: oshs/game/gui/nvl.png